-Lawyer malpractice can be financially disastrous for a client.
+Lawyer malpractice (also known as legal malpractice) can be financially disastrous for a client.
 If mistakes fall below the standard of care, the lawyer and his/her firm bears responsibility to compensate the client for losses.

 Most lawyers carry professional liability insurance.
 However, that insurance exists to protect the lawyer.
 It provides funding not only for payment of a settlement or judgment, but also for the lawyer’s defense.
 The insurance company seeks to pay the least amount possible over the long run, which means that legitimate claims are often denied in the hope that the claim will be withdrawn, or will eventually settle for too little, or that other future claims will be discouraged.